Hitori638/QuestDM/README.md

      ollama run llama3.2-vision:latest
      ```

+4. **Download the Latest Release**
+   - Download the latest version of the application zip file for your operating system.
+   - Extract the zip file to a desired location on your system.

+5. **Run the Application**
+   - On **Windows**: Inside the extracted folder, locate and run the `QuestDM.exe` file.
+   - On **macOS/Linux**: You will need to build the application from source (see next step).

 6. **Building for macOS/Linux from Source**
    - If you're not using the Windows release, you'll need to build the application from source:
      - Clone the repository
      - Navigate into the project directory
      - Run `npm install`
      - Then run `npm run electron:build` to build a native version for your OS
    - Make sure you have **Node.js**, **npm**, and **Electron** installed before building.

 ## Requirements